Dmitri Kombarov: Krylia Sovetov Samara

 On 9 July 2019, Russian Premier League club PFC Krylia Sovetov Samara confirmed that Kombarov will join the squad for the 2019–20 season.

 International career

 His first appearance in Russia national football team was in February 2012, in the friendly match with Denmark.

 He was confirmed for the finalized UEFA Euro 2012 squad on 25 May 2012.
 He scored his first international goal in a friendly match against Armenia on 5 March 2014.

 On 2 June 2014, he was included in the Russia's 2014 FIFA World Cup squad.

 He scored his first competitive goal for Russia against Liechtenstein in a 2016 European Championship qualification match.

 On 11 May 2018, he was included in Russia's extended 2018 FIFA World Cup squad as a back-up.
 He was not included in the finalized World Cup squad.

 International goals

+Coaching career

+On 19 January 2024, Kombarov was appointed manager of the resurrected Spartak-2 Moscow.